 TL;DR

-- Top platforms include Liquidium, Aave, Compound, Morpho and Yearn Finance.
+- The top platforms in this guide are Liquidium, Aave, Compound, Morpho, and Yearn Finance.

 What Are DeFi Lending Platforms (& How Do They Work?)